Assistant Professor

 Office: Coda at Tech Square, S1373B

 I have several PhD student positions in Fall 2026.
-The Ph.D. projects can involve one or multiple areas from the research interests listed below.
+The projects can involve one or multiple areas from the research interests listed below.
 If there is sufficient interest, students can undertake a summer internship at one of the DOE national labs.
-If you are interested in joining my team, please email me.
+If you are interested in joining my group, please email me with your CV.

-Please note that Ph.D. students in the CSE program can have a home unit in a different school.
-Therefore, I am also interested in accepting students in mathematics, physics, and engineering.
+Please note that Ph.D. students in the CSE and ML programs can have a home unit in a different school.
+Therefore, I also accept students in mathematics, physics, and engineering (AE/ME/ECE).
 However, students must first be admitted by their respective home units.
-Therefore, if you are strongly interested in working with me, I encourage you to select CSE as your home unit.
+Therefore, if you are strongly interested in working with me, I encourage you to select College of Computing as your home unit.